Bread80/CPCForRC2014/README.md

 Portions copyright © Amstrad Consumer Electonics plc and Locomotive Software.
 'RC2014' is a trademark of RC2795 Ltd - https://rc2014.co.uk

+****
+NOTICE
+This is temporary initial release of the 'pageable ROM' edition.
+The 512k ROM/RAM still needs tweaking and testing and should be out in a few day
+****

 Contents
 ---
 1. Introduction